Discover why Dentistry on King is the first choice for patients in Toronto

-Dr. Alavi & Dr. Cheng have been serving Toronto neighbourhoods as a general and cosmetic dentist for several years.
+Dr. Alavi & Dr. Cheng have been serving Toronto neighbourhoods as general and cosmetic dentists for several years.
 They have established a reputation as consummate professionals with extremely high standards for their dental services.
-As experienced dental practitioners, they stay at the forefront of the dental profession through continuing education about the latest procedures, equipment, and technology.
+As passionate dental practitioners, they stay at the forefront of the dental profession through continuing education about the latest procedures, equipment, and technology.

-Patients can sense the considerate, kind, and patient-first approach from the entire team at Dentistry on King.
+Patients can sense the considerate, kind, and patient-centred approach from the entire team at Dentistry on King.
 We make sure every patient receives the best dental care possible with no pressure, pain, or fear.

-Here are some of the communities where people come from to see Dr. Alavi & Dr. Cheng, their dentist in Toronto:
+Here are some of the communities where people come from to see Dr. Alavi & Dr. Cheng of Dentistry on King:

 A Quick Toronto City Guide